 Rebeccah Swerdlow didn't stop when her summer research was done.
 She kept working on her research and it is now to be published in the Journal of Pre-Raphaelite Studies.
 She describes the followup to her summer and how she ended up getting her work published in a peer reviewed journal!

-Visit the Student Presentations page
+Celebrate the Humanities: Past Student Presentations

 Learn more about their summer experiences: